Use a pulse survey to identify your respondents’ feedback and track the trend of how they change over time.

 Pulse survey overview

-A pulse survey involves frequent (monthly, quarterly, bi-yearly) check-ins with the same audience, typically consisting of just 3-10 questions.
-Despite the limited number of questions, pulse surveys offer several benefits to your organization:
+A pulse survey typically consists of just 3–10 questions.
+Despite the limited number of questions, pulse surveys offer several benefits:

 Tips on how to make a good pulse survey